Full-Time Building Engineers (IUOE Local 399) Benefits Summary

 Time Off with Pay

-ECC believes that employees should have generous opportunities to enjoy time away from work to help balance their lives.
-As such, full-time building engineers** will earn:
+ECC believes employees should have generous opportunities to enjoy time away from work to help balance their lives.
+As such, full-time building engineers** will earn the following:

 - Sick: 12 days per year